mvirgo/MLND-Capstone/README.md

 * Obtaining camera calibration for the camera used to obtain driving video (see `cam_calib.py`)
 * Load in all road images (accounting for time series), and save to a pickle file (see `load_road_images.py`)
 * Undistort images (using the camera calibration) and perspective transform to top-down images, save the transformed images (see `undistort_and_transform.py`)
+* Created a file (based on my previous Advanced Lane Lines model, see `make_labels.py`) to calculate the lines, and to save the line data (which will be the labels for each image) to a pickle file.
+This file needs the lines re-drawn over the perspective transformed images in red to work appropriately.

 ## Current Status
 I am currently in the process of manually drawing over the lane lines in the perspective transform images.
 Doing so helps to supplement the detection of the lines, as I was use computer vision techniques in order to calculate the line data needed for labels for the eventual training of my neural network.